-- Both small general retailers (e.g., neighborhood convenience stores) and specialty retailers (e.g., clothing stores), will often purchase from a variety of wholesalers.
-For instance, some retailers may look to websites such as Wholesale Central, which provides information on over 1,000 wholesalers listed in over 50 product categories. http://www.wholesalecentral.com.
+- Both small general retailers (e.g., neighborhood convenience stores) and specialty retailers (e.g., clothing stores) will often purchase from a variety of wholesalers.
+For instance, some retailers may look to websites such as Wholesale Central, which provides information on over 1,000 wholesalers listed in over 50 product categories. https://www.wholesalecentral.com.

-- For information on various technologies and equipment used in warehouses see: “Warehouse.”
-Modern Materials Handling. http://www.mmh.com/topic/category/warehouse.
+- For more on the warehouse and product distribution industry see: Modern Materials Handling. https://www.mmh.com.

 - For more on Amazon fulfillment centers and the location of these facilities see: List of Amazon Locations.
 Wikipedia. https://en.wikipedia.org/wiki/List_of_Amazon_locations.